HackerfarmIndia/HF-Scholarship/README.md

 ### WHAT TO DO?
 Excercises
 - Build a simple webpage using HTML & CSS
-- Create a Git & GitHub account and put your code on it
+- Install Git & Create a GitHub account and put your code on it
 - Finish Introduction to JavaScript on Codecademy https://www.codecademy.com/learn/introduction-to-javascript

 ### HOW TO SUBMIT?
 Submission